Managed Detection and Response (MDR): Choosing the Best Provider

 • Technology — What does their tech stack consist of, and how does it measure up?
 Where is the provider’s focus, such as cloud, endpoint, MDR vs. XDR, automation, machine learning, and SOAR?

-• Coverage – Does the service meet your response criteria?
-For example, is 24x7x365 coverage through analysts’ “eyes on glass” or just platform monitoring?
+• Coverage — Does the service meet your response criteria?
+For example, is 24/7/365 coverage through analysts’ “eyes on glass” or just platform monitoring?

-• Incident Response – How does the provider handle Incident Response, and what is included?
-If IR is not provided directly, do they have strong relationships with notable Breach and IR Retainment services?
+• Incident Response — How does the provider handle incident response, and what is included?
+If incident response is not provided directly, do they have strong relationships with notable breach and incident response retention services?

 • Threat Remediation — Are threat remediation and containment included?
 Does the tech stack allow for response action or just alerts and notifications?

-• Proactiveness – Is proactive threat hunting included or just alert response?
+• Proactiveness — Is proactive threat hunting included or just an alert response?

 • Threat Intelligence — Does the provider leverage threat intelligence, and is it baked into the platform and regularly updated?
 Does the threat intelligence enrich and accompany the SOC alerts?

-• Forensic Capability – Does the provider offer digital forensic (DFIR) capabilities?
+• Forensic Capability — Does the provider offer digital forensic (DFIR) capabilities?
 If not, will they and when?
-In place of this feature, what do they assist within a security event, where does their role/service end?
+In lieu of this feature, what do they assist within a security event, and where does their role/service end?

 • Right Fit — Do your business needs and goals align with the provider’s services and coverage roadmap?

-Effective and timely security events and incident alerting and response are key goals of MDR, thereby reducing your overall cyber risk.
-In addition, MDR fills many gaps and organizational deficiencies in providing security-specific experts, 24×7 incident monitoring and operations, and maintaining the vital mapping of threats to security technologies currently used or deployed within your environment.
+Effective and timely security events, as well as incident alerting and response, are key goals of MDR, thereby reducing your overall cyber risk.
+In addition, MDR fills many gaps and organizational deficiencies in providing security-specific experts, 24/7 incident monitoring and operations, and maintaining the vital mapping of threats to security technologies currently used or deployed within your environment.

 MSSPs are evolving to include MDR services based on cloud technologies, machine learning, and big data.
 These elements are no longer relegated to just the MDR Providers.
-MSSPs are leveraging their managed service capabilities to include security advisory, managed security infrastructure, and MDR options.
-MSSPs can be your one-stop shop, enhancing multiple areas of your business and grow as you do.
+MSSPs leverage their managed service capabilities to include security advisory, managed security infrastructure, and MDR options.
+MSSPs can be your one-stop shop, enhancing multiple business areas and growing as you do.

-The right MDR provider and platform will fully integrate with your environment and continually minimize the attack surface and improve visibility into threats while reducing the cost of securing your business.
+The right MDR provider and platform will fully integrate with your environment, continually minimize the attack surface, and improve threat visibility while reducing the cost of securing your business.

-New Era SecureBlu services can assist you with addressing a wide range of security challenges, including the deployment of Managed Detection & Response (MDR).
-If you are interested in learning more about how your organization can prevent, detect, and maintain threats through New Era SecureBlu services, please visit our website or email us at solutions@neweratech.com.
+New Era Technology’s SecureBlu services can assist you with addressing a wide range of security challenges, including deploying managed detection and response.
+If you want to learn more about how your organization can prevent, detect, and maintain threats through New Era SecureBlu services, please visit our website or email us at solutions@neweratech.com.

 Managed detection and response solutions